Sharford Footbridge is a Grade II listed building in the Dorset local planning authority area, England. First listed on 15 July 2015. Footbridge.

 Description

-DESCRIPTION: The footbridge crosses the River Corfe on an area of heathland to the north east of Corfe Castle, within the Isle of Purbeck.
-The bridge includes two spans with two-centred arches.
-The western arch is pointed in style, while the eastern one is rounded.
-The bridge includes stone parapets with rustic style coping.
-The structure has maximum dimensions of 7m by 2.3m and the distance between the parapets is 1.3m.
+Sharford Footbridge is a footbridge that crosses the River Corfe and is most probably of medieval origin.
+It is constructed from rubble stone and has an unmetalled road surface.
+The footbridge is located on heathland to the northeast of Corfe Castle, within the Isle of Purbeck.
+It features two spans with two-centred arches; the western arch is pointed, while the eastern arch is rounded.
+The bridge has stone parapets with rustic style coping.
+Its maximum dimensions are 7 meters by 2.3 meters, and the distance between the parapets is 1.3 meters.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.